metafacture/metafacture-core/README.md

 | CSV  | `,` or `;` |
 | TSV  | `\t`       |

-Additional options:
+Options:

+- `allow_empty_values`: Sets whether to allow empty values in the filemap or to ignore these entries.
+(Default: `false`)
+- `compression`: Sets the compression of the file.
+- `decompress_concatenated`: Flags whether to use decompress concatenated file compression.
+- `encoding`: Sets the encoding used to open the resource.
+- `expected_columns`: Sets number of expected columns; lines with different number of columns are ignored.
+Set to `-1` to disable the check and allow arbitrary number of columns.
+(Default: `2`)
-- `key_column` defines the column to be used for keys.
+- `key_column`: Defines the column to be used for keys.
 Uses zero index.
-Default value: `0`.
+(Default: `0`)
-- `value_column` defines the column to be used for values.
+- `value_column`: Defines the column to be used for values.
 Uses zero index.
-Default value: `1`.
-- `expected_columns` sets number of expected columns; lines with different number of columns are ignored.
-Set to `-1` to disable the check and allow arbitrary number of columns.
-Default value: `2`.
-- `allow_empty_values` sets whether to allow empty values in the filemap or to ignore these entries.
-Default value: `false`.
-- `compression` sets the compression of the file.
-- `decompress_concatenated` flags whether to use decompress concatenated file compression.
-- `encoding` sets the encoding used to open the resource.
+(Default: `1`)

 ##### `put_map`